vignesh-seven/Roma-Keyboard-Telugu/README.md

 # Detailed How-to-use guide coming soon... :)

 # Contribtution
-No

-Note: If you are editing the source code, use only AutoHotKey 1.1.30.02 because it's not working correctly with newer versions.
+If you are editing the source code, use only AutoHotKey 1.1.30.02 because it's not working correctly with newer versions.